SergejKurtasch/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+* I was born in Ukraine but moved to Russia when I was 24.
-* I have a PhD in Neuroscience but have no intention of staying in academia.
+* I have a Master degree in Computer science.
 * I have some experience analyzing data from my own experiments but no formal training whatsoever.

 # Why am I here